REditorSupport/vscode-R/README.md

 If the workspace folder you open in VSCode already has a `.Rprofile`, you need to append the code above in this file too because `~/.Rprofile` will not be executed when a local `.Rprofile` is found.

+The script only works with environment variable `TERM_PROGRAM=vscode`. the script will not take effect with R sessions started in a `tmux` or `screen` window that does not have it, unless this environment variable is manually set before sourcing `init.R`, for example, you may insert a line `Sys.setenv(TERM_PROGRAM="vscode")` before it.

+### How to disable it

+For the case of basic usage, turning off `r.sessionWatcher` in VSCode settings is sufficient to disable R session watcher.

+For the case of advanced usage, user should, in addition, comment out or remove the `source(...)` line appended to `~/.Rprofile`.

+### How it works

 This script writes the metadata of symbols in the global environment and plot file to `${workspaceFolder}/.vscode/vscode-R/PID` where `PID` is the R process ID.
 It also captures user input and append command lines to `${workspaceFolder}/.vscode/vscode-R/response.log`, which enables the communication between vscode-R and a live R sesson.